regiakb/BucketBolt/README.md

 5. Exit

-1.List Buckets and their size +-----------+-----------+
+1. List Buckets and their size +-----------+-----------+
 | Bucket    |    Size   |
 +-----------+-----------+